 Can meat also be inflammatory?
 Absolutely.
 Consuming grain-fed and soy-fed meat sources (beef, poultry, farmed fish) is like eating the grains and legumes yourself.
 You eat what your food ate.
-Anti-inflammatory meats and fish are grass-finished, pastured, and wild-caught.
+Anti-inflammatory meats and wild-caught fish and grass-finished cattle and pastured poultry.

 Ketogenesis means “making ketones.”
 Dietary ketones come from metabolizing fats.
 A ketogenic diet, therefore, is a high-fat (and low carb) diet.